Preggo Gals' Guide to Dealing with Gallstones

 Hormones and Stones: A Chaotic Tango

-Y’know, when ya preggo, it’s all joy, crazy cravings, and those wild hormone rollercoasters.
-But here’s the kicker: them hormones ain’t just messin’ with yer feelings, they’re also uppin’ the odds of gettin’ stones.
-It’s like a party for them hormones, but then stones gotta go and crash it without an invite.
+Y’know, bein’ preggo is all joy, crazy cravings, and wild hormone rollercoasters.
+But here’s the kicker—those hormones ain’t just messin’ with feelings, they’re also makin’ it more likely to deal with them.
+It’s like a party for the hormones, but they gotta go and crash it without an invite.

 Rise in Cholesterol Levels

 While you’re preggers, your bod starts pumpin’ out cholesterol like there’s no tomorrow, sendin’ those levels skyrocketin’.
 Now, why’s that a big deal?
-‘Cause when high cholesterol teams up with other stuff, it’s like invitin’ stones to crash the party, and trust me, ya don’t want ’em there.
+‘Cause when those high levels mix with other stuff, it’s like invitin’ trouble to crash the party—and trust me, ya don’t want that.

 Weight Matters – Obesity and Rapid Weight Loss